jgmv/bash_seq_analysis/README.md

 generates a list of OTUs from BlastClust output.

 ### otuList2mothur.sh
-transforms OTU list to mothur format for running command `classify.otu`
+transforms OTU list to mothur format for running command `classify.otu` in mothur.

 ### removeTaxonTag.sh
 removes taxon tags from UNITE taxonomy files and modifies the output.